 Academic support and tutoring

 Academic Tutors are senior students who have consistently shown a high level of achievement during their own studies.
-They are elected by the Head of College along with Dean of Students and given additional resources to help the residents with understanding assessment requirements; tutorial questions and general content help throughout their time at the college.
+They are elected by the Head of College along with Dean of Students and given additional resources to help residents with understanding assessment requirements, tutorial questions and coursework throughout their time at the college.
 Each tutor conducts weekly study sessions that all residents are encouraged to attend.

 These sessions provide opportunities to: